Bylaws of the

 The Treasurer shall receive all monies paid to the Party and shall deposit the same in such bank or banks as have been designated by the State Central Committee and shall disburse said monies upon order of the State Central Committee.
-He or she shall make complete financial reports to the State Central Committee, and at least annual reports to the Membership.
+He or she shall make complete monthly financial reports to the State Central Committee, and at least an annual convention report to the Membership.
 He or she shall perform all duties required of his or her office by applicable federal and state law.

 The District Representatives will be the chairperson of any State Central Committee organized in their respective districts as well as the temporary chairperson of a district convention or special district convention convened.
 It shall be the responsibility of the Representatives and Alternate Representatives to recruit and foster new county affiliate organizations within their district, to assist in recruiting Libertarian Party candidates within their districts at all levels and to assist the State Central Committee in executing their actions and duties.